monsoonmaelstrom/book2/book2.md

 It’s many shots later when Davy pops up and asks, “Are you drunk enough yet?”

 “Drunk enough for… ?”
-I ask curiously.
+I question curiously.

 “Dimmi.”